jcinnb/hurricane/README.md

 # hurricane
-Repo fotbthe hurricane web pages
+Repo for the hurricane web pages